AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/sponsored-visa-application/landing/submit-evidence/2015-01-01-health-insurance-text.md

 ### Evidence of health insurance

-Japan doesn’t have a reciprocal arrangement with Medicare, so will need to submit evidence of medical health insurance
+Japan does not have a reciprocal arrangement with Australian Medicare, so you will need to submit evidence of medical health insurance.

 [Learn more about health insurance in Australia](#)